Quickstart for Model Developers#

 tar xzvf mnist_pytorch.tgz

-You should see the following files in the
+You should see the following files in your local directory:

 adaptive.yaml const.yaml data.py distributed.yaml layers.py model_def.py README.md